camunda/camunda-bpm-examples/scripttask/xquery-scripttask/README.md

 > Note: This example only works with the XQuery scriptengine extension.

-This quickstart demonstrates how to use the Saxon XQuery script engine extension to transform data in camunda BPM.
+This quickstart demonstrates how to use the Saxon XQuery script engine extension to transform data in Camunda Platform.

 The example includes a BPMN 2.0 process which invokes a simple script task which transforms two input XML documents into a single output XML output.